07 Nov 2022

 - The correct server details and credentials to allow the WNT client to connect to the WNT backend.
 NOTE: These will be provided by Wirepas in the case the backend instance is established by Wirepas on the customer's behalf.

-- A Windows 10 based PC with enough free disk and RAM to install and execute the application.
+- A computer running Windows 10/11 Professional x64 with enough free disk and RAM to install and execute the application.
 The PC should be equipped with at least 2GB RAM, 1 GHz< CPU frequency and 20GB of free disk space.

-- Some familiarity with Wirepas Massive operation, radio frequency communication and networking terminology.
+- Some familiarity with Wirepas Mesh operation, radio frequency communication and networking terminology.

 - The WNT client must be able to communicate with the WNT backend over TCP/IP using ports 8811, 8812, 8813 and 8886.
 Ensure that any firewalls between the WNT client machine and backend instance are correctly configured to pass traffic on those ports.